Bus lane enforcement

 A Penalty Charge Notice (PCN) of £60 will be raised and sent in the post, in accordance with DfT guidelines.
 In order to encourage prompt payment, penalties paid within 14 days will be subject to 50% discount i.e. £30.
 Any ticket served and not paid before the end of the ‘relevant period’ (i.e. 28 days) will be subject to an extra charge of 50% (£90).

 Is there an appeals process?

 Absolutely!
 We're a member of the Bus Lane Adjudication Service Joint Committee (BLASJC), whose Traffic Penalty Tribunal acts as an independent appeals body.
-You can start the process of challenging your fine by completing our online form.
+Visit our webpage to find out how to challenge your ticket.

 What about taxis and certain other vehicles e.g. motorbikes?

 Restrictions are dependent upon the location with signage stating which types of vehicles are permitted to use the bus lane.